The World Health Organization (WHO

 facilities for persons with disabilities.
 We are able to do this only because of partnerships with World Vision Mali and with the assistance of a grant from the Conrad N. Hilton Foundation.

-From 2005 to 2011 we did engineering.
-The first major part of our project is explained here.
+The first phase of our project is described here.